qjadechavez/Java/Activities/Activity 3.3 - Calculate Area of a Triangle.md

 # Objective:
-Use arithmetic operators to calculate the area of a triangle using the formula:  Area = (1/2) ​× base × height
+Use arithmetic operators to calculate the area of a triangle using the formula:  Area = (1/2) ​× base × height.
 # Instructions:
 1. Create a Java class named **TriangleAreaCalculator**.
 2. In the main method: